sandhya-k/On-boarding-and-Off-boarding-guide/timeline.md

 **The issues:**

-- it’s really difficult to know how to write something so that someone else can read it later and understand it.
+- it’s really difficult to know how to write something so that someone else can read it later and understand it
 - how to deal with time constraints people have with writing documentation

 Both were key points made in the session which also came up in the survey responses.
 Many people pointed to these as the reason why even if documentation is written, it's just really hard to make sure that everyone on the team can understand it.